Published on March 26th, 20190

 Plaintiffs also hit companies with lawsuits alleging that dietary supplements, energy drinks, tobacco products, condoms, pet treats and children’s toys are deceptively marketed as made in the USA.
-Some of the companies named as defendants include Walmart, Kraft Heinz Foods, Lands’ End and New Balance.
+Some of the companies named as defendants include Walmart, Kraft Heinz Foods, Tyson Foods, Lands’ End and New Balance.

 Breakdown of Products at Issue

 Location of Courts

-Made in the USA class actions were filed in six different states, with 10 cases filed in state courts and 23 cases in federal courts.
+Made in the USA class actions were filed in seven different states, with 10 cases filed in state courts and 27 cases in federal courts.
 (Note: Some of the lawsuits were originally filed in state court and later transferred to federal court.)
-A vast majority (25) of the cases were filed in California.
-The remaining lawsuits were filed in Illinois, Florida, Georgia, Maine and New York.
+A vast majority (26) of the cases were filed in California.
+The remaining lawsuits were filed in Illinois, Florida, Georgia, Maine, New Mexico and New York.

 Original File Date

-Made in the USA complaints in our sampling were filed between 2012 and 2018.
+Made in the USA complaints in our sampling were filed between 2012 and 2021.
 The number of complaints increased each year until 2015.
 The decrease in lawsuits in subsequent years may be attributable to the fact that in 2015, California changed its Made in USA law.
 The law was amended to relax the state’s strict requirements that prohibited Made in USA labels on products containing any part that was “entirely or substantially made, manufactured, or produced outside of the United States,” to a rule that closely aligns with the FTC’s standard.
 The new California law allows merchandise to bear the Made in USA label as long as it has been “all or virtually all made in the United States.”
 Since then, the number of Made in USA class actions has dropped drastically.
-Only one complaint was filed in 2018.

 Status of the Cases

-Ninety-four percent (31 of the 33) of the made in the USA lawsuits TINA.org has been tracking have been resolved, with 20 settlement agreements, three dismissals and eight voluntarily dismissals for undisclosed reasons.
+Eighty-four percent (31 of the 37) of the made in the USA lawsuits TINA.org has been tracking have been resolved, with 20 settlement agreements, three dismissals and eight voluntarily dismissals for undisclosed reasons.